 Thanks for reading my stuff!
 Yell at me on Twitter, and/or suggest other games I should cover!

 Next week, seeing as how Netflix’s Castlevania is out, let’s talk about a game in that series.
-Not the one the show is based on, think more recent.
+It’s one of the “bad” ones, but I’ve been wanting to replay and re-evaluate this one for a while.